ardianreshani/ardianreshani/README.md

 - 🔭 I'm currently working on Freelancing Projects
 - 🌱 I’m currently learning backend PHP/Laravel.
 - 👯 I’m looking to collaborate on cool Web-Development Projects!
-- 🤔 I’m looking for any position for Junior Front End Developer without a degree in #CS.? ?
 - 💬 Ask me about UI Desing, Front End Development ...
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/ardian-reshani-726147145/